bcdev/zappend/docs/guide.md

 }
 ```

-However, keep in mind, the deletion is not a transaction that can be rolled
+However, keep in mind that the deletion is not a transaction that can be rolled
 back.
 Therefore, a log message with warning level will be emitted if the
 `force_new` flag is set.